Veteran's Pension 2020

 As we have discussed in previous newsletters, one of the best kept secrets of the Department of Veterans Affairs is the veteran’s pension for a non-service connected disability.
 This benefit – a pension program – does not require a wartime injury.
 It is available to veterans (and their spouses), provided the veteran is disabled, served for no less than 90 days with at least 1 day during wartime and was honorably discharged.
 This pension benefit can be a tremendous blessing for those disabled veterans who are facing the burden of paying for assisted living, nursing home or in-home care.

 Aid and Attendance Benefit

 The VA also sets family income limits.
-In 2019, a married veteran’s annual income limit for the A&A benefit is nearly $27,000.00.
+In 2020, a married veteran’s annual income limit for the A&A benefit is more than $27,000.00.
 The income limits however, can be offset by un-reimbursed medical expenses.
 For example, the cost of a nursing home, assisted living or the expenses incurred for in-home care can be deducted from the person’s income.

 The A&A pension can mean the difference between a veteran or surviving spouse being able to afford the long term care he or she needs or having to rely upon loved ones to meet their long term care needs.
 Be sure to consult with an experienced attorney to make sure your disabled veteran is able to take full advantage of the A&A benefit.